Vincevrp/dotfiles/.github/README.md

 #### [Tmux](https://github.com/tmux/tmux)

-Requires [tpm](https://github.com/tmux-plugins/tpm) to be installed.
-Refer to the repository for usage and installation instructions.
+Tmux is configured to support older versions for working on a remote server.
+This can be achieved by uncommenting the correct section in the file.

 #### [Vim](https://github.com/vim/vim)